DaLastKnight/DynoAdventures/README.md

  A simple 2D platformer game for EAE

  ## About
  My magnum opus of gamemaking as of now!
 It took me 1 week to complete this.
-Doing this project, I struggled and faced numerous errors and challenges along the way, but I pushed through and got it done!
+While doing this project, I struggled and faced numerous errors and challenges along the way, but I pushed through and got it done!
 Overall, a fun learning experience that I look forward to doing again in the future!

  ## Objective of project
  - Create a relatively simple 2D platformer game reminiscent of popular ones e.g. Hollow Knight